phievo/phievo/docs/source/installation.rst

 -  seed\_hox\_pareto\_light

 The examples starting with "seed\_" keyword also contain the results of the simulations.
-The results can directly be visualized in the Analyse notebook.
+The results can directly be visualized in the Analyze notebook.

 After downloading an example project directory and the